rogerinn/md/monorepo/readme.md

 ### Env Configuration

-- Now you can start your project, but you need the .env configuration.
+- Now you need the .env configuration.